conjurer-rich/fast-flow-flywheel/pages/toolkit/toolkit-flow-signals-radar.md

 ## 🧩 What are we looking for?

-The goal is to identify **which signals should become Flow Decision Triggers**,those that warrant a structured decision.
+The goal is to identify which signals should become **Flow Decision Triggers**, those that warrant a structured decision.

 These appear in the **bottom-right quadrant** of the radar: